adamedx/autographps-sdk/ROADMAP.md

 * Add throttling
 * Update build tools to not change path in order to use nuget
 * Add equivalent of -Token option to new-graphconnection and connect-graph -- this sets token from external source
-* Make Get-GraphToken take all params from new-graphconnection and get-graphconnection
 * Make verbose output more readable
 * Document strange splatting behavior with noteproperty
 * Rename New-GraphApplicationCertificate to Set-GraphApplicationCertificate?